alexcartaz/React-App-REST-API/README.md

 * <a href="https://www.linkedin.com/in/alexandertcarter/" target="_blank">LinkedIn</a>
 * <a href="https://medium.com/@AlexCartaz" target="_blank">Medium</a>

-# React-App
+# React-App-REST-API
-This app simulates a multipurpose course portal, where a logged out user can view the course catalog and a logged in user can create courses, as well as update and delete courses they created.
+This app simulates a multipurpose course portal, where anyone can view the course catalog and a logged in user can create courses, as well as update and delete courses they created.
 It is the Unit 10 final project for the online Full Stack JavaScript Techdegree program offered by <a href="https://teamtreehouse.com/techdegree/full-stack-javascript" target="_blank">Team Treehouse</a>.

 This app contains to separate applications, a simulated backend comprised of SQLite and a REST API that can be launched by navigating to the /api folder and running